GRADUATE CERTIFICATE PROGRAMS & LEARNING COMMUNITIES

 How to Participate

-Participants commit to: attending all 5 live, virtual workshops; crafting and refining select course materials, with feedback from their peer support person; peer-reviewing another participant's course syllabus; and meeting at least twice (or equivalent) with their peer mentor during Summer Session.
+Participants commit to: attending all 5 live workshops; crafting and refining select course materials, with feedback from their peer support person; peer-reviewing another participant's course syllabus; and meeting at least twice (or equivalent) with their peer mentor during Summer Session.

 Graduate Certificate in Teaching for Equity